 Place an ad on your local Craigslist page or put up wanted notices at the local hardware stores if you are looking to save a few dollars by buying used scaffolding.
 Be sure to inspect all the pieces for rust, damage or misshapen parts before purchase.

 Go to your local hardware store.
 Many hardware stores will not have a wide scaffolding selection available in-house, but will be able to special order any configuration that you would like.

-Research manufacturers and their available parts.
 Regardless of scaffolding style or whether you are buying used or new, it is important that you are able to purchase extra pieces, replacement parts and add-ons for your set up.
 So, make sure that the manufacturer that you choose makes all of the pieces that you will need, as you should not mix parts from different companies.

 (2) Scaffolding Education and Training

 Scaffolding is a common piece of equipment in the construction industry and any industry that requires workers to access areas not within normal reach, such as commercial window cleaning.
 To ensure that you and your employees utilize scaffolding in the safest manner possible, specialized training and education in regards to safety and proper maintenance will help keep your worksite up to code and everyone on stable footing while working at elevated heights.

 Whether your job-site uses supported or suspended scaffolding, knowing how to properly erect, dismantle, move or alter the equipment and the correct fall protection and other safety procedures to follow while utilizing the equipment are prime objectives.

 Industry associations are a great source of information including training and education.
 Likewise, government agencies can also provide programs to fit your training needs.
 When it comes to scaffolding training, you can find both independent and government organizations with the educational programs you need.